What's Really in Cool Whip Will Shock You

-Move aside swan pool floats; Cool Whip is summer’s hottest accessory.
-Whether it’s paired with a peach blueberry crumble, jello, pie (or even in pie) this chilled topping complements almost every summer treat.
+Move aside swan pool floats; Cool Whip is summer's hottest accessory.
+Whether it's paired with a peach blueberry crumble, jello, pie (or even in pie) this chilled topping complements almost every summer treat.
 And although you ceremoniously grab a tub of this topping before every barbeque, have you ever taken a second to think what exactly this container is full of?
+We break it down below.

 Cool Whip's Ingredients

 Kraft Cool Whip's first ingredient is water, followed by hydrogenated vegetable oil, high fructose corn syrup, corn syrup, and — finally — skim milk.
 From its name, you would think that the cream part of this "whipped topping" would appear higher on the list.
 Alas, Cool Whip is mostly just syrupy oil.
-So, it definitely deserves a spot on our list of 23 Surprising Foods That Shouldn’t Have Syrup In Them—But Do.

 In fact, when it first debuted in stores in 1966, Cool Whip was actually a dairy-free product!
 Kraft only started adding skimmed milk and light cream in 2010.